-- 1. Identify a software system that needs to be developed. - 2.
-Document the Software Requirements Specification (SRS) for the identified system. - 3.
-Identify use cases and develop the Use Case model. - 4.
-Identify the business activities and and develop UML Activity Diagram. - 5.
-Identify the conceptual classes and develop a Domain Model and also derive a Class Diagram from that. - 6.
-Using the identified scenarios, find the interaction between objects and represent them using UML Sequence and Collaboration Diagrams - 7.
-Draw relevant State Chart and Colloboration Diagrams for the same system. - 8.
-Implement the system as per the detailed design. - 9.
+- 1. Identify a software system that needs to be developed. - Document the Software Requirements Specification (SRS) for the identified system.
+2. - Identify use cases and develop the Use Case model.
+3. - 4.
+Identify the conceptual classes and develop a Domain Model and also derive a Class Diagram from that. - Using the identified scenarios, find the interaction between objects and represent them using UML Sequence and Collaboration Diagrams - Draw relevant State Chart and Activity Diagrams for the same system. - 7.
+Implement the system as per the detailed design. - 8.
 Test the software system for all the scenarios identified as per the use case diagram.